HappyHorse Release Watch: Availability, API Access, and What Is Confirmed

 - that the same ranking result settles audio quality, API reliability, or workflow fit

-- that pricing, rate limits, or access are already comparable
+- that third-party pricing, rate limits, or access claims are all comparable

 The source-trust problem matters more than people think